 HEPATITIS A

 Hepatitis A is an infection caused by the hepatitis A virus (HAV), usually transmitted through food or water contaminated with the virus.
-In some cases, it can be transmitted during certain sexual practices when there is direct or indirect oro-fecal contact (between the anus of a person carrying the virus and the mouths of his or her partners): anilingus or finger in the anus followed by poor hand washing.
-However, HAV is not widespread in Europe, so it remains a rather rare STI in our countries, despite an epidemic recorded in Belgium in 2017 among men who have sex with men (MSM), a particularly high-risk group.
+In some cases, it can be transmitted during sexual practices when there is direct or indirect contact between the anus and the mouth.

-Hepatitis A is transmitted :
+Hepatitis A is transmitted by sexual contact:

 - nausea